XamarinUniversity/build2018-labs/lab1/README.md

 ![Add a new note on UWP](media/image25.png)

-## Delete a note
+## 13. Delete a note

-The last operation we have to add is the support to _delete_ a note.
-We will do this by adding a button to the **Details** page.
+The final missing feature is support to _delete_ a note.
+You will do this by adding a button to the **Details** page.

 ### Add Toolbar button on the Details page